Rossclogher Castle

 Overview

-MacClancy Castle (also recorded as Rosclogher Castle) sits on a small artificial island – a crannóg – just 30 yards from the shore of Lough Melvin, the deep, clear lake that straddles the border between County Leitrim and County Fermanagh.
-The ruin lies about a mile north‑west of the village of Kinlough and forms part of the historic landscape of Rossclogher.
-Its silhouette against Aroo Mountain makes it a favourite photographic subject for walkers and history enthusiasts.
+MacClancy Castle (also known locally as Rosclogher Castle) sits on a small artificial island – a crannóg – just 30 yards from the shore of Lough Melvin.
+The deep, clear lake straddles the border between County Leitrim and County Fermanagh, and the castle’s silhouette against Aroo Mountain has long made it a favourite subject for photographers and walkers.
+The ruin lies roughly a mile north-west of the village of Kinlough and forms a quiet but powerful anchor in the historic landscape of Rossclogher.

-The stronghold was the centre of the MacClancy (MacClancys of Dartry) lordship from roughly the early 13th century until the late 16th century.
-Archaeological surveys carried out in 2009‑2010 identified a crannóg platform, a rectangular tower‑house and a series of earthworks, including a sub‑rectangular enclosure between the later medieval church and an adjacent ringfort.
-These features indicate that the site functioned as an administrative and residential centre for the Gaelic lords.
+The stronghold served as the administrative and residential centre of the MacClancy lordship (the MacClancys of Dartry) from roughly the early 13th century until the late 16th century.
+Archaeological surveys in 2009–2010 confirmed the presence of a crannóg platform, a rectangular tower-house, and a network of earthworks, including a sub-rectangular enclosure linking the later medieval church to an adjacent ringfort.
+These features point to a site that was both a defensive residence and a local seat of power.

 What to See & Do

-• Medieval Church & Ringfort – A short inland walk reveals the faint outlines of the early church and its surrounding ringfort, plus the pre‑Norman gravestone.
+• Medieval Church & Ringfort – A short walk inland from the castle reveals the faint outlines of the early church and its surrounding ringfort.
+Keep an eye out for the pre-Norman gravestone resting in the adjacent cemetery.

-• Lough Melvin Views – The lake’s glassy surface reflects the surrounding mountains; ideal for picnics, quiet contemplation or birdwatching – golden eagles are occasionally sighted.
+• Lough Melvin Views – The lake’s glassy surface reflects the surrounding peaks, making it an excellent spot for quiet contemplation or birdwatching.
+Golden eagles are occasionally spotted circling the valley, and the waters are known for brown trout and pike.

-• De Cuellar Trail – Follow the trail’s signage to discover other Armada‑related sites along the coast, such as the wreck‑site at Port Cloich.
+• De Cuellar Trail – Follow the trail’s signage to explore other Armada-linked locations along the coast, including the wreck-site at Port Cloich.
+The trail is designed for self-guided walking and connects seamlessly with local heritage routes.

-• Walking Routes – Combine a visit with the 1.5 km river walk to Fowley’s Falls in Rossinver, or explore the wider Rossclogher heritage trail that links to Creevelea Abbey.
+• Walking Connections – Pair your visit with the 1.5 km river walk to Fowley’s Falls in Rossinver, or follow the wider Rossclogher heritage trail that links to Creevelea Abbey.
+Both routes are well-signposted and take in some of the region’s finest riverside scenery.

-• Parking – Lough Melvin car park off the R282 (approximately 5 minutes’ walk to the shoreline).
-No on‑site facilities.
+• Parking – Use the Lough Melvin car park off the R282.
+It’s approximately a five-minute walk to the shoreline.
+There are no on-site facilities, so plan accordingly.

-• Accessibility – The crannóg platform itself is not wheelchair‑accessible due to the stepping stones and uneven ground.
+• Accessibility – The crannóg platform itself is not wheelchair-accessible due to the stepping stones and uneven terrain.
+The initial car park and foreshore path are manageable for those with good mobility, but visitors with limited mobility may prefer to view the castle and plaque from the shoreline.

-• Guided Walks – Local heritage societies occasionally run guided tours that include MacClancy Castle as part of a broader Rossclogher medieval circuit.
+• Guided Walks – Local heritage societies occasionally organise guided tours that include MacClancy Castle as part of a broader Rossclogher medieval circuit.
+Check with the Leitrim Heritage Centre or local tourism offices for seasonal schedules.

 Key Facts